-WesternU is committed to providing reasonable and appropriate measures to protect an impacted party and to ensure their continued access to WesternU educational and employment programs and activities.
+WesternU is committed to providing reasonable and appropriate measures to protect both parties, as appropriate, and to ensure their continued access to WesternU educational and employment programs and activities.
 These measures may be implemented in order to address the safety and wellbeing of the impacted party and may result in immediate action toward the accused.
 Interim measures may be temporary or permanent including no contact directives; academic modifications; work schedule modifications; interim disciplinary suspension; employment suspension, or termination.